NuGet/docs.microsoft.com-nuget/README.md

 ### Callouts

-docs.microsoft.com uses blockquotes for callouts, that is, lines starting with ">".
+Microsoft Docs uses blockquotes for callouts, that is, lines starting with ">".

 Callout sections with ">" only will appear with a solid gray line to the left.
 See [Creating NuGet packages](https://docs.microsoft.com/nuget/create-packages/creating-a-package) for examples.